Teddy Park production discography

-This is the production discography of Korean-American rapper, songwriter, and record producer Teddy Park.
-Park was previously a member of the hip hop group 1TYM and is currently an in-house producer at YG Entertainment.
+This is the production discography of American rapper, songwriter, and record producer Teddy Park.
+Park was previously a member of the hip hop group 1TYM.
+He has produced under YG Entertainment, and since 2016 has been producing under his own record label and entertainment company The Black Label.

+Park has received several accolades including a Grammy Award and a Golden Globe Award, in addition to a nomination for an Academy Award.
+Forbes magazine describes him as the "K-pop/rap star turned prolific music producer who has helped shape and aid South Korean music's global crossover".

 Credits are adapted from the Korea Music Copyright Association and indicate where Park has writing or co-writing credits for lyrics, music, or song arrangement.